 My traumatic relationship was always very back and forth and was often controlled by alcohol.
 I could literally be doing nothing and it was a reason to break up with me.
 I could put all of my attention, energy, and love into it and still be told that it wasn’t enough.

 Which makes it really difficult to just sink into my current relationship without subconsciously feeling like I’m going to be let down.

 What I’m Doing: I’m focusing on the fact that I have no reason to doubt the stability or the security of my current relationship.
 It’s been so steady and grounding.
 It’s kinda like when you’ve been really stressed and you realize all of your muscles are tensed up?
 My emotional muscles are like that.
 I have to keep reminding myself to relax into it.
 So for this one

 I’ve always been fiercely independent and I’ve been single for long stretches of time.
 I bought a house by myself and have lived by myself since I first moved away from home.
 I never had a roommate or anyone to share my space with or rely on.
 Everything was on me.

 I used to say that if I ever got married they’d have to move in next door because I didn’t want to share my space with anyone.
 Relying on someone has never been something that I find easy.

-In my last relationship, I was put in the position that when I needed something it was too stressful or too much.
+In my last relationship, I did everything.
+I felt more like a parent than a partner.
+And the few times that I needed something it was too stressful or too much.
 I constantly heard “You’re stressing me out.
 I can’t deal with you right now.”
 Over so many things, most of them little, some of them not so little.
 Both of them hurt.